Polymers - Properties.

 of increasing the length

-is similar to the effect of increasing
+of the polymer chain is similar to the effect

-The material becomes stronger,
+crystallinity.
+The material becomes

 stiffer